ora0600/confluent-operator2GKE/terraform/gcp/README.md

 terraform destroy
 rm -r confluent-operator/
 ```
+The destroy of GKE cluster will take around 30 minutes.

 HINT:
 * Double check in Google Cloud Console if everything is destroyed:
   Kubernetes Engine, Compute Engine and under Compute Engine please check also Disks and Instance Groups.